(originally posted in march 2014 – updated april 2021!)

 A couple of weeks ago, I got the opportunity to help out in the video studio at work.
 You may remember my weekend things post where I shared some photos of the fun and incredibly delicious things we made.
 One of them was a hummingbird cake, and I literally cannot explain to you how amazing it was.
 Typically I don’t like cakes and baked goods with nuts in them, but this one was worth it.
 Plus it was covered in a thick layer of the silkiest cream cheese frosting.
 It smelled amazing even when we were just mixing up the batter.
 Bananas, pineapple, and cinnamon?
 Someone needs to candle that crap because it’s possibly the best smell in the history of things that smell good.
 I would burn that candle all day, everyday.

 I don’t know if you can tell, but that cake really left an impression on me.

-Originally, I was just going to make the cake again at home without pecans in the batter, but I got to thinking.
+Originally, I was going to make the cake again at home, but I got to thinking.
 Hummingbird cakes have bananas in them.
 And banana breads have bananas in them…

 - 1 tsp ground cinnamon

 - 2 cups mashed banana about 4 large bananas

 - 1 8-oz can crushed pineapple in juice (do not drain)